alexandrugris/my-jekyll-tech-blog/MyBlog/about.md

 permalink: /about/
 ---

-This is the base Jekyll theme.
-You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](http://jekyllrb.com/)
+All content on this site is originally created by myself, Alexandru Gris, unless specifically said so.
+The blog uses a modified version of the [Minima Theme](https://github.com/jekyll/minima), with a design inspired by [Ed](https://github.com/elotroalex/ed).
+It is built using [Jekyll](https://jekyllrb.com/), CSS3, HTML, Markdown, and [Visual Studio Code](http://code.visualstudio.com/).

-You can find the source code for the Jekyll new theme at:
+You can find the original source code for the Jekyll Minima theme at:
 {% include icon-github.html username="jekyll" %} /
 [minima](https://github.com/jekyll/minima)